-As experienced during the outbreak of COVID-19 in 2020\, the most likely scenario for a coordinated evacuation and lockdown of the campus buildings and grounds would be due to a wide spread pandemic, and that the potential of this is probable.
+As experienced during COVID-19 in 2020\, the most likely scenario for a coordinated evacuation and lockdown would be due to a widespread pandemic.
 This section will use a pandemic and response to such threat as an example for the reason to send students home (as opposed to quarantine by shelter-in-place) and a total lockdown of the campus grounds.